hipe/tmx/common/doc/issues/065-testing-events-notes.md

 (this is written on the subject of "future expect")

+(EDIT: this is again our favorite thing. previously:)

 NOTE - this is "almost" deprecated but not quite: this was written as an experimental simplification and re-conception of "expect event" (but before "expect event" has its own excellent rewrite). the